Who is Suzuki?

 Shinichi Suzuki was a violinist, and founded the “Talent Education” Institute in Matsumoto in 1945.

-He believed that because all children could speak their native language so fluently at such a young age, that this was the perfect educational framework.
+He believed that because all children could speak their native language so fluently at such a young age, that this was the perfect organic and natural educational framework.
 He called this the “Mother Tongue” method and applied it to music education for very young children.
 He believed that children could learn music in the same way they acquired language from their parents by listening, repetition, encouragement and love.
 Suzuki said that talent was not inborn, but an ability that all children possessed that could be nurtured with a positive and loving environment.
 The only difference in children was their different sensitivities to the environment.
 This was often mistaken for “talent.”
 His greatest desire was to enable all children to have high values, fine sensibilities and beautiful hearts.
 Currently, the Suzuki Philosophy is taught all over the world through many different instruments.

 How are Suzuki lessons different?